EpicHigh/elixir-exercise/README.md

 recompile # recompile the project
 ```

-Then you can call modules and methods.
+Then you can call modules and methods directly.
 For example:

 ```bash
 Card.create_deck